End to End Testing Guide for 2025 - Best Practices

 Versatile testing capabilities

-The software for automated testing can test applications on various operating systems, multiple browsers and device types, ensuring compatibility across different production environments in a few clicks.
+The software for automated testing can test applications on various operating systems, multiple browsers, and device types, ensuring compatibility across different production environments in a few clicks.

 Consistency

 Automated e2e tests perform the same actions in the same order every time they run, reducing the risk of human error.
-This provides consistency, which is particularly important in end-to-end testing where the same steps need to be executed multiple times.
+This provides consistency, which is particularly important in e2e testing where the same steps need to be executed multiple times.

 Scalability and reusability